|

 enough additional fermentation to carbonate the beer.

 4. Wait until the beer has properly aged and drink!
-The aging time
+The aging

 depends on beer style and can range anywhere from 2 weeks to 1